alvarolorentedev/kanekotic-page/blog/2022-09-13-t-shaped-developers-teams.md

 What are the pros and cons of this model:

-* ✔️ Aligned priorities for all the roles in the team.
+* ✔️ No bottlenecks as all team members can chip in to the different needs.
 * ✔️ Common domain expertise, allowing faster and informed decisions.
 * ✔️ Single domain will not require a lot of context switch.
 * ✔️ Helps design on microservices environments due to [Conway's Law](https://en.wikipedia.org/wiki/Conway%27s_law).